Welcome and History of the School

-We are a busy but friendly school, with lots going on.
-This website aims to give you a taster of the school, as well as providing up to date information for parents, pupils and the wider community.
+We are a big school over two sites with, as you can imagine LOTS going on.
+Here you will find hard-working and engaging pupils, dedicated staff working alongside supportive and proud parents.
+This website aims to give you a taster of the school, as well as providing up to date information for pupils, parents and the wider community.

 The History of Roding Primary School